damianpeaf/damianpeaf/README.md

-### Hey!, My name is Damián Peña, I'm currently studying Software Engineering at University of San Carlos of Guatemala. 🐱‍🚀
+### Hey!, My name is Damián Peña, I'm currently studying Science and Systems Engineering at University of San Carlos of Guatemala. 🐱‍🚀

 <div align="center">